What is the course about?

 What do I need to know?

 This is a multi-disciplinary course drawing from social, political and economic sciences.
 It is at the level of a Masters’ programme, but the concepts are explained in an accessible language, so it is also possible to participate in the course using skills and knowledge acquired outside formal education.
+Chapter 1 contains a Glossary of Key Terms you can refer to during your learning journey.

 The course requires a working level of English.